katusha-2010/CRUD_API/README.md

 $ npm run test
 ```

-## Usage

--   Create user
--   Read user
--   Update user
--   Delete user

 ## API

 Correct endpoint: api/users;

-### Requests:
+## Usage:

 -   To get all users - GET api/users;
 -   To get the user by id - GET api/users/{userId}
--   To create record about new user and store it in database - POST api/users
+-   To create record of new user and store it in database.
+    You need to send correct object in body(requirements are below) - POST api/users
--   To update the existing user - PUT api/users/{userId}
+-   To update the existing user.
+    You need to send correct object in body(requirements are below) - PUT api/users/{userId}
 -   To delete existing user from database - DELETE api/users/{userId}

 ## Users fields should be: